Last Updated on July 16, 2021 by Grow with Bovees

 Another eater in the high power bracket, DeWalt, produces some of the best tools on the planet.

 They are a staple for both DIY use and commercial/trade use alike.
-They were the first ones to bring brushless motors into the mix.
+Most commendably, they were the first ones to bring brushless motors into the mix.

 This high-powered weed eater is designed to take on its gas powered brothers, and we have to say, it seems like it has done pretty well doing so.

-The innovation and tricks that the DeWalt uses, bridge the gap excellently between the DCST925M1 and a gas powered alternative.
+The innovation and tricks that the DeWalt uses, bridge the gap excellently between the DCST920P1 and a gas powered alternative.

 DeWalt batteries are second to none, their batteries charge rapidly, hold a great charge, and don’t degrade over time.